Unicontsoft/UcsFiscalPrinters/contrib/UcsFPHub/README.md

 All URLs are case-insensitive i.e. `/printers`, `/Printers` and `/PRINTERS` are the same address.
 Printer IDs are case-insensitive too.
 You can address printers by serial number or by ID (alias) in config file.

+All responses are in minimized JSON so `curl` sample requests below can use [`jq`](https://stedolan.github.io/jq/) to format JSON results.

 These are the REST service endpoints supported:

 #### `GET` `/printers`